kirill-konshin/next-redux-wrapper/README.md

     });
     ```

-4. Follow [NextJS 6 upgrade instructions](https://github.com/zeit/next.js/issues/4239) for all your components
+4. Follow [Next.js 6 upgrade instructions](https://github.com/zeit/next.js/issues/4239) for all your components
     (`props.router` instead of `props.url` and so on)

 That's it.
 Your project should now work the same as before.